 Provides commands for a broad set of AWS products for those who script in the PowerShell environment.
 To get started, see the AWS Tools for Windows PowerShell User Guide.
 For more information about the cmdlets for Auto Scaling, see the AWS Tools for Windows PowerShell Reference.

 Auto Scaling provides a Query API.
 These requests are HTTP or HTTPS requests that use the HTTP verbs GET or POST and a

 Query parameter named

 Action.
-For more information about the API actions for Amazon EC2, see Actions in the Amazon EC2 API Reference.
+For more information about the API actions for Auto Scaling, see Actions in the Auto Scaling API Reference.

 If you prefer to build applications using language-specific APIs instead of submitting a request over HTTP or HTTPS, AWS provides libraries, sample code, tutorials, and other resources for software developers.
 These libraries provide basic functions that automate tasks such as cryptographically signing your requests, retrying requests, and handling error responses, making it is easier for you to get started.
 For more information, see AWS SDKs and Tools.

 For information about your credentials for accessing AWS, see AWS Security Credentials in the Amazon Web Services General Reference.